DoTheEvo/selfhosted-apps-docker/README.md

 fundamentals or deployment.

 * [This](https://youtu.be/DM65_JyGxCo) one is pretty good.
-That entire channel has good stuff worth looking.
+That entire channel has good stuff.

-Will add stuff as I encounter it.
+Will add shit I encounter and like.